Egyptian Museum or Grand Egyptian Museum – Which should you visit?

 So what do you get for the pricey entrance ticket?

-The Grand Hall and Staircase is the first part of the museum you’ll pass through on your way up to the Galleries, and where you’ll find the GEM’s largest artefacts, including several pillars, statues and sarcophagi found in various tombs around Egypt.
+The Grand Hall and Staircase is the first part of the museum you’ll pass through on your way up to the Galleries.
+Here you’ll find you’ll find the GEM’s largest artefacts, including several pillars, statues and sarcophagi found in various tombs across Egypt.

 The Main Galleries will take you on a journey through time beginning with the oldest Egyptian artefacts from the Old Kingdom all the way through to the Greco-Roman era.
 You’ll see a broad range of artefacts along the way, from tiny pieces of ancient jewelry, to large sarcophagi.